pabloroca/obfuscateapi/README.md

 You can check if the strings generated work fine with this openssl command (first save the string ending with a carriage return in file test.enc):

 `openssl enc -aes128 -k secretpassword -p -iv 00000000000000000000000000000000 -nosalt -base64 -d -in test.enc`

+## Some recommendations

+* This is just one small step for App security, you should enforce more measures like jailbreak detection and SSL Pining among others.
+* You will never be safe, whatever you do, but is better to do something than nothing
+* Security is a feeling, users needs to feel secure enough

 ## Credits